Jin Chen, M.D., Ph.D.

 Nashville, TN 37232-2681

-Our major focus has been to characterize the role of a new family of receptor tyrosine kinase (RTK), the Eph receptors and their ligands ephrins, in cancer metastasis and tumor angiogenesis.
+Our major focus has been to characterize the role of Eph receptor tyrosine kinases and their ligands, ephrins, in tumor metabolism, cancer metastasis, and tumor angiogenesis.
 Our approach involves a combination of oncogenomics and proteomics, confocal microscopy and imaging, transgenic and knock out animal models, and traditional cell biology and biochemistry techniques.

-Eph RTKs and their ligands are dysregulated in tumor tissues and expression of these molecules is associated with clinical outcome of various cancer type.
+Eph RTKs and their ligands are dysregulated in tumor tissues and expression of these molecules is associated with clinical outcome of various cancer types.
 In particular, EphA2 receptor plays critical roles in both tumor cells and tumor blood vessels.
 Our laboratory demonstrated that epithelial EphA2 is required for cell proliferation and tumor initiation.
 We also showed that vascular endothelial EphA2 promotes tumor progression through angiogenesis.
 As EphA2 regulates both tumor cells and host microenvironment, it is a good target for cancer therapy.
-Several anti-EphA2 agents have been developed and some of those are under clinical trials.
+Several anti-EphA2 agents have been developed and we are testing selective small molecule Eph receptor kinase inhibitors.
 Current projects in the lab include:

 1. Role of ephrin-A1, the ligand for EphA2 RTK, in tumor metabolism in breast cancer.